Third Country National Visas in Canada and Mexico

 August 7, 2014

-Third Country National Visas in Canada and MexicoThis 90 minute audio seminar will be recorded live on August 7, 2014, from 2:00 pm-3:30 pm eastern time.
+Third Country National Visas in Canada and MexicoThis 90 minute audio seminar was recorded live on August 7, 2014, from 2:00 pm-3:30 pm eastern time.

 Sometimes it is desirable to apply for a visa stamp in Canada or Mexico.
 This seminar highlights the potential advantages and disadvantages of applying for a nonimmigrant employment-based visa in Canada and Mexico.
 The seminar will cover: